WilliammVu/SmartShell/README.md

 Prerequisites:
 - C++ compiler with support for C++ version 17
-- Change some code for Windows, since this program runs on Linux/MacOS

 Future Recommendations:
 - add more functionality (e.g. move, echo, cat, alias, etc.)
-- Replace main function's else if chain into a switch table
-- add support for Windows